-Prior to joining WCVB, Russell was weekend evening anchor and general assignment reporter at WTAE-TV, the ABC affiliate in Pittsburgh.
-At WTAE, she also contributed to stories that won the Edward R. Murrow and National Headliner Awards including the rescue of nine coal miners; 'Miracle at the Mine.'
-She participated in station events such as 'Project Bundle-Up,' which helps provide winter coats for needy children.
+Russell was weekend evening anchor and general assignment reporter at WTAE-TV, the ABC affiliate in Pittsburgh where she contributed to stories that won the Edward R. Murrow and National Headliner Awards.
+She participated in station events such as 'Project Bundle-Up,' which provided winter coats for needy children.
 Russell also served as a metropolitan board member for the YMCA of Pittsburgh.